MyHush/hushchat/README.md

 ## Why not just use Signal?

 Signal requires phone numbers and is a centralized service.
-HushChat is completely anonymous and decentralized and requires absolutely no metadata be given to any centralized 3rd parties.
+HushChat is completely anonymous and decentralized and requires absolutely no metadata be given to any centralized third parties.

+Reasons to use HushChat:

+  * No phone numbers
+  * No centralized web servers
+  * No US-based organization
+  * No Javascript in our desktop client

 ## What is HushList?